-For questions about the any of our fellowship opportunities, please contact our Programs Manager, Velvet Johnson, at email@example.com or give her a call at 601-589-0732.
+For questions about our fellowship opportunities, please contact us at firstname.lastname@example.org.

 Duties and Responsibilities: